ZuhangZHANG/rmc-model/docs/source/chap2.md

 # 2. The Reference Energy System

 The reference energy system of the RMC model encompasses a comprehensive macro energy system supply chain, which can be divided into three stages: primary energy extraction, secondary energy processing and conversion, and final energy consumption ({ref}`Fig. 2-1 <Fig. 2-1>`).
 The energy demand sectors consist of three major end-use consumption categories: industry, buildings, and transportation.
-The industrial sector includes traditional energy-intensive industries such as iron and steel, cement, petrochemicals, and chemicals, as well as general manufacturing, advanced manufacturing, and emerging sectors such as information technology.
-The transportation sector covers road transport, rail transport, shipping, etc., with detailed classifications of transport modes available in the relevant chapter of the RMC|Transport model.
+The industrial sector includes traditional energy-intensive industries such as iron and steel, cement, chemicals, general manufacturing, advanced manufacturing, and emerging sectors such as information technology.
+The transportation sector covers road transport, rail transport, shipping, aviation, etc., with detailed classifications of transport modes available in the relevant chapter of the RMC|Transport model.
 The building sector includes commercial facilities and residential households.
-Energy demand is represented in the model as final energy and is exogenously determined based on socio-economic development projections.
+Energy demand is represented in the model as useful energy and is exogenously determined based on socio-economic development projections.
 The above processes are illustrated in the modeling system structure shown in the figure below.

 ```{figure} _static/fig_2_1.png
 ---